DanielTellier/multi-tree.nvim/README.md

 - “W10: Warning: Changing a readonly file.”
 MultiTree sets tree buffers modifiable only during rendering.
 Ensure the tree buffer is not set to `readonly = true`.
 - Root name missing with trailing slash (for example, `:MultiTree lua/`).
 Paths are normalized to strip trailing separators, and the root label is derived safely; update to the latest version if this ever occurs.
 - Tabline conflicts.
 Only one thing should set `vim.o.tabline`.
 If you use a tabline plugin such as Heirline, do not let MultiTree set `vim.o.tabline`; integrate titles through the plugin’s config.
+- PWD not applied.
+Ensure `set_local_cwd = true`.
+For “open in next tab,” MultiTree sets the local cwd in the destination tab’s window before opening.

 ## Acknowledgements